TheOdinProject/curriculum/web_development_101/installations/text_editors.md

 #### MacOS Users:

 MacOS can do this too, but you need to set it up.
 After installing VSCode, launch it any way you're comfortable with.
 Once it's running, open the Command palette with `CMD + Shift + P`.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option, and restart the terminal if you have it open.
+##### Regarding Security Warning:

+A message may show, warning the user that VSCode is not trusted software.
+This is an expected message and VSCode can indeed be trusted.
+It is safe to ignore this warning.

 #### WSL Users: